 The Pupil Centered Funding Plan (PCFP) funding per student is automatically populated depending on the county where the school is located (Cell F57).
-If the school will be a single-district or multi-district virtual school with a Distance Education program, then under the PCFP, one PPR rate will apply--regardless of NV County/District.
+If the school will be a single-district or multi-district virtual school with a Distance Education program, then under the PCFP, one PPR rate will apply-regardless of NV County/District.

-The Inflation Adjuster in 'B67' is designed to account for any increases in PCFP Revenue.
-Please be sure to enter a cost of inflation in this cell.
+inflation in this cell.
 You may wish to test inflation rates of 0 to 3%.
 Be sure you can still operate with a surplus even with a 0% inflator/escalator.